sergei-karimov/my_learning_path_to_flutter_pro/docs/source/index.rst

-Welcome to Lumache's documentation!
+Welcome to My Lerning Path to Flutter Pro!
 ===================================

-**Lumache** (/lu'make/) is a Python library for cooks and food lovers that creates recipes mixing random ingredients.
+**BOOK** is a my story how to get a flutter pro skills that creates recipes and go through the way I used.
-It pulls data from the `Open Food Facts database <https://world.openfoodfacts.org/>`_ and offers a *simple* and *intuitive* API.
+It has a lot of examples you can see on the github repositories.

-Check out the :doc:`usage` section for further information, including how to :ref:`installation` the project.
+Check out the :doc:`usage` section for further information, including how to :ref:`install` the project.

 .. note::